Organized Neighborhoods of Palm Springs: Activities

 ONE-PS and its member neighborhoods organize community programs and events in partnership with the city.
-Since 2008, the organization has hosted an annual Picnic & Community Expo in collaboration with the city.
-The event includes informational booths from city departments, local organizations and neighborhood groups.
-The 16th annual event was held on March 22, 2025.
+Since 2008, the organization has hosted an annual Picnic & Community Expo in collaboration with the City of Palm Springs.
+The event features informational booths from city departments, local organizations and neighborhood groups.
+The 17th annual event, held on March 21, 2026, drew an estimated 1,100 attendees across more than 90 booths and nearly 100 organizations and sponsors, making it the largest event in the Picnic's history.